 The Loss of Business Income Tragedy

 Suddenly, your business is destroyed and your income stream crashes to a halt.
 It will be months before you can hope to be operating again.
 Your property insurance will provide funds to rebuild, but where will your personal expenses, e.g., your home mortgage, come from?
 Will your valued employees drift off if there are no funds for payroll?
+Do you need to contact Marshfield payroll for advice?
 Will your customers return when you reopen?
 What if your business can’t stop and you must fund a temporary location?

 Example.
 A dairy owner can’t tell cows, “We’re not going to milk for a month or so.”
 A number of businesses must keep operating, such as newspapers and banks.
 There are, of course, other examples.
 Closed businesses can’t maintain customers or fulfill important contracts.

 Business Interruption Coverage—Protect Yourself Before It’s Too Late

 Many businesses know they need to cover their property with insurance to replace physical property.
 But most fail to see the significance of business stoppage.
 Fortunately, insurance is available to answer the need for income funds.
 Business Interruption, Business Income, Time Element, and Extra Expense are all terms used for insurable non-physical losses.

 What Does Loss Of Business Income Insurance Mean For You?

 Business income insurance covers business earnings in the event of an interruptive loss.
 The ISO forms state that: